Mahama can only claim ‘sainthood’ if he comes clean on the shameful Airbus scandal

 In fact, the Airbus bribery scandal involving some government officials in a few countries, including Ghanaian officials, remains the most single shameful and disgusting scandal of international proportion in the history of Ghanaian politics.

-As a matter of fact, in any equitable jurisdiction, the suspects of the revoltingly ugly Airbus bribery scandal would have faced the full force of the law without fear or favour.
+As a matter of fact, in any equitable jurisdiction, the suspects of the revoltingly ugly Airbus bribery scandal would have faced the full force of the law without fear or favor.

-Another area of interest however was the seeming baseless debate that surrounded the identity of the elected government official one, who was cited in the report.
+Another area of interest however was the seeming baseless debate that surrounded the identity of the elected government official, who was cited in the report.

 Whilst the critics were arguing somewhat vigorously that the said official could be a prominent member of the opposition NDC, the diehard supporters of the main suspect were incredibly denying such allegation.